sergiofgonzalez/js-application-design/chapter07-leveraging-mvc/README.md

 ## 004-hello-backbone-collections
 Illustrates how to work with *Backbone collections* to organize models.
 In the example, we define a *collection* with several entries and a message is displayed in the console each time a new item is added to the collection.

+## 005-hello-backbone-routing
+Illustrates how to use *Backbone Routers*.
+In the example, a list view is displayed, and when the user clicks on the item on the screen a new view is displayed using routing.